sous-chefs/ntp/README.md

 * `ntp['server']['maxpoll']` (applies to NTP Servers and Clients)
   - Boolean.
 Defaults to 10 (ntp default).
 Specify the maximum poll intervals for NTP messages, in seconds to the power of two.

+* `ntp['localhost']['noquery']` (applies to NTP Servers and Clients)
+  - Boolean.
+Defaults to false.
+Set to true if using ntp < 4.2.8 or any unpatched ntp version to mitigate CVE-2014-9293 / CVE-2014-9294 / CVE-2014-9295

 ### Platform specific

 * `ntp['packages']`